Dr. Shane Moreman

 Education: Ph.D., University of South Florida

-Interests: Critical Approaches to Intercultural Communication, Performance Studies, Qualitative Research Methods, and the Communication Issues surrounding Latinx/a/o Populations.
+Interests: Intercultural Communication, Performance Studies, Qualitative Research Methods, Critical Research Methods, Queer Studies, and Latinx Studies

 Dr. Shane Moreman joined the Communication Department in 2003 as its Intercultural Communication scholar.
 Currently he is the department’s Graduate Coordinator.
 In addition to the nuanced ethnic and racial diversity of California State University, Fresno, Dr. Moreman appreciates his university’s active involvement in local issues and its emphasis on international perspectives.
 He has served his campus as the Coordinator of Global Education for the Division of Continuing and Global Education and the Executive Director of the Center for Creativity and the Arts.
 Most recently he was the CSU-wide Chair of the Academic Council of International Programs.